Federated Robustness Propagation: Sharing Robustness in Heterogeneous Federated Learning: Related Work

 \textbf{Robust federated optimization}.
-Another line of related work focuses on the robust aggregation of federated user updates~\cite{kerkouche2020federated,fu2019attackresistant}.
-Especially, Byzantine-robust federated learning~\cite{blanchard2017machine} aims to defend malicious users whose goal is to compromise training, e.g., by model poisoning~\cite{bhagoji2018analyzing,fang2020local} or inserting model backdoor~\cite{bagdasaryan2018how}.
-Various strategies aim to eliminate the malicious user updates during federated aggregation~\cite{chen2017distributed,blanchard2017machine,yin2018byzantinerobust,pillutla2020robust}.
+Another line of related work focuses on the robust aggregation of federated user updates~\citep{kerkouche2020federated,fu2019attackresistant}.
+Especially, Byzantine-robust federated learning~\citep{blanchard2017machine} aims to defend malicious users whose goal is to compromise training, e.g., by model poisoning~\citep{bhagoji2018analyzing,fang2020local} or inserting model backdoor~\citep{bagdasaryan2018how}.
+Various strategies aim to eliminate the malicious user updates during federated aggregation~\citep{chen2017distributed,blanchard2017machine,yin2018byzantinerobust,pillutla2020robust}.
 However, most of them assume the normal users are from similar distributions with enough samples such that the malicious updates can be detected as outliers.
-Therefore, these strategies could be less effective on attacker detection when a finite dataset is given~\cite{wu2020federated}.
-Even though both the proposed FRP and Byzantine-robust studies work with robustness, but they have fundamental differences: the proposed work focus on \emph{the robustness during inference}, i.e., after the model is learned and deployed, whereas Byzantine-robust work focus on the robust learning process.
-As such, all Byzantine-robust techniques can be combined with the proposed approach to provide training robustness.
+Therefore, these strategies could be less effective on attacker detection given a finite dataset~\citep{wu2020federated}.
+Even though both the proposed FRP and Byzantine-robust studies work with robustness, they have fundamental differences: the proposed work focus on \emph{the robustness during inference}, i.e., after the model is learned and deployed, whereas Byzantine-robust work focus on the robust learning process.
+As such, the proposed approach can combine with all Byzantine-robust techniques to provide training robustness.